 It is estimated that over 500 local school children, and over 1500 members of the general public observed the Council’s proceedings during the day.

 In addition, the local council organised the ‘Living in Harmony’ festival to coincide with the sitting of the Legislative Council.
 This was held outside the venue and provided another focus for visitors on the day.

-The fourth and most recent regional sitting of the Legislative Council took place over two days in Lakes Entrance on 15 and 16 October 2008.
+The fourth regional sitting of the Legislative Council took place over two days in Lakes Entrance on 15 and 16 October 2008.
 Lakes Entrance lies approximately 320km east of Melbourne in the Gippsland region, and has a population of just over 4000, making it the smallest community to date to host the Legislative Council.
 On 15 October 2008, the Assembly also held a one day regional sitting at Churchill, also in the Gippsland region.

 The Legislative Council in Session in the Bellevue on the Lakes Conference Centre, Lakes Entrance